 I’ve been in a reading slump lately, nothing has felt inspiring, and I’ve been bored with the same old, same old.
 A day mostly without internet (electricity issues) left me with some reading time, though, and it was so nice to let myself get sucked into a story.
 I read both an old horror favourite, The Sandman by E. T. A. Hoffmann, and Suki Fleet’s Just Like Heaven.

 When I read YA/NA it’s most often by mistake.
 I’m not one to read blurbs very closely…or at all.
-I look at covers and reviews when I hunt for new books so it happens that a college boy ends up on my TBR-list, but most often I avoid anyone under the age of twenty-five and am very happy when I find MCs that are in their forties.
-But, there are a few authors who make me pick up an NA book voluntarily—Suki Fleet and Claire Davis and Al Stewart.
+I look at covers and reviews when I hunt for new books so it happens that a college boy ends up on my TBR-list, but most often I avoid anyone under the age of twenty-five and am very happy when I find MCs who are in their forties.
+But, there are a few authors who make me pick up NA books voluntarily—Suki Fleet is one, Claire Davis and Al Stewart another.